copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - Riders now have unique messages for when they resurrect.
 - A couple more major Oracle consultations.
 - Monks now have role-specific hello/goodbye messages like several other roles.
+- An offscreen pet death will make you feel "woebegone" if hallucinating.

 ### Architectural changes